 Importance of Workplace Investigations

 When serious allegations arise in the Virginia workplace, it is very important for an employer to retain a neutral and knowledgable investigator.
-This is especially so with respect to sexual harassment allegations, where such action can be required.
+This is especially so with respect to sexual harassment allegations, where such employer action can be required.
 Employers are faced with numerous legal risks if they do not conduct an investigation or otherwise fail to adequately investigate the behavior of their employees.
 For instance, in addition to sexual harassment and discrimination claims, other claims for negligent hiring and retention are being brought in larger numbers.
+Additionally, a workplace investigation may involve a whistleblower complaint and must be addressed.
 As a result, employers conduct investigations far more regularly in Virginia than they have in the past.

 Purpose of Workplace Investigations